Darrun Hilliard: High school career

 Hilliard averaged 19.7 points per game as a senior.
-He was named Express-Times player of the year after leading the Hurricanes to the second round of the PIAA playoffs.
+He was named The Express-Times player of the year after leading the Hurricanes to the second round of the PIAA playoffs.
 Hilliard scored 1,413 points in his high school career, finishing second in Liberty High School history.
 He committed to Villanova in November 2010.
 When Hilliard informed his mother he was receiving a full scholarship to Villanova, she did not understand and was trying to figure how much she would have to pay for her son's education.

 College career

 Freshman

 Villanova coach Jay Wright considered redshirting Hilliard in his freshman season, but Wright decided against it after a rash of injuries to his players.
 He had 13 points in back-to-back games against Penn and Missouri in December 2011.
-As a freshman, Hilliard averaged 4.8 points, 2.5 rebounds and 18.1 minutes per game in 29 games and shot 29.2 percent from behind the 3-point arc.
+As a freshman, Hilliard averaged 4.8 points, 2.5 rebounds and 18.1 minutes per game in 29 games and shot 29.2 percent from behind the three-point arc.
 During the season, he reached out to his family and friends to see if he made the right decision to come to Villanova.
 He said, "Freshman year was probably my toughest year of basketball", due to difficulties in adjusting to a new coach and teammates.
 He described himself as a mentally unstable 17-year-old.

 Sophomore

 In his sophomore season (2012–13), he averaged 11.4 points in just under 30 minutes a game.
 This proved to be his breakout season and he would go on to start all 34 games that year.
-He helped Villanova defeat a few top five teams that season.
-In a comeback win over #5 Louisville on January 22, he made a 3-point play after making a steal at halfcourt which helped spark the rally.
+He helped Villanova defeat a few top-five teams that season.
+In a comeback win over #5 Louisville on January 22, he made a three-point play after making a steal at halfcourt which helped spark the rally.
 In a 75–71 overtime victory over #3 Syracuse on January 26, 2013, he had 25 points and six assists in 38 minutes.
 As a result of his play against Syracuse, Hilliard was honored as Big East Player of the Week and Oscar Robertson National Player of the Week.
 He also helped them beat then #5 Georgetown on March 6 by the score of 67–57.
 In that game, he had 14 points and three steals.

-Villanova enjoyed a 20–14 season after a down year and reached the NCAA Tournament where they were seeded ninth and matched up with eight seed North Carolina in the first round.
+Villanova enjoyed a 20–14 season after a down year and reached the NCAA tournament where they were seeded ninth and matched up with eight seed North Carolina in the first round.
 Hilliard had a strong showing in a 78–71 loss to North Carolina, scoring 18 points.